The Gospel Invitation by Mark Spence & Eric Hovind

 But what if you truly saw the awful hurt of unfaithfulness to your spouse?
 What if you understood you had broken the coveted trust between the two of you and came to your spouse humbly saying:

 I am so sorry that I sinned.
-I am begging your forgiveness for every even thinking of sleeping with someone else.
+I am begging your forgiveness for ever even thinking of sleeping with someone else.
 I realize how this wicked betrayal of your trust has ruined our relationship.
 Please forgive me.

 The situation would be entirely different because the attitude is different.
 You don’t call on the lifeguard to save you unless you admit that you are drowning.
 You can’t call on Jesus Christ to save you from sin until you see your sin as God sees it either!